Blockchain

 A blockchain is a database with two unusual properties.
 First, it is append-only: you can add records but you cannot rewrite the ones already there without every participant noticing.
 Second, no single party controls it.
 A network of nodes runs the same software and agrees on the next block through a consensus mechanism (proof-of-work, proof-of-stake, or a permissioned variant).
 The result is a ledger multiple parties can trust without trusting each other.

 There are two broad kinds.
-A public blockchain (Ethereum, Bitcoin, Solana) is open: anyone can read it, run a node, or transact.
+A public blockchain (Ethereum, Bitcoin, Solana) is open: anyone can read it, run a node, or transact, and it is where smart-contract systems and the broader web3 stack live.
 A private or permissioned blockchain restricts who participates, which usually means you have rebuilt a slower, more complex version of a normal database with extra steps.
 If one company controls all the nodes, you do not have a blockchain advantage, you have a distributed system you now have to operate.

 The honest stance: most projects pitched as needing a blockchain do not.
 A blockchain earns its complexity only when you need assets that survive the operator’s bankruptcy, shared state between parties who do not trust each other, or permissionless composability.
 Everything else is a database.
+When a public chain is the right call, fees and throughput usually push the build onto a Layer 2 rather than the base layer.
 We have shipped real blockchain systems and we have talked clients out of more than we built.
 Our blockchain work starts with whether you need one at all.